Naamloos/ModCore/README.md

     <a href="https://github.com/Naamloos/ModCore/issues" target="_blank"><img src="https://img.shields.io/github/issues/Naamloos/ModCore.svg" alt="Github Issues"></a>
     <a href="https://github.com/Naamloos/ModCore/actions/workflows/dotnet.yml" target="_blank"><img src="https://github.com/Naamloos/ModCore/actions/workflows/dotnet.yml/badge.svg" alt=".NET Build"></a>
   </p>

+# Rewrite
+This current branch tracks progress of the ModCore rewrite.
+For more information about this rewrite, read the following Notion article: [ModCore: Next](https://naamloos.notion.site/ModCore-Next-cbc2f6f3f9ad481880911bbd5c12c410)

 ModCore is A powerful moderating bot written on top of the DSharpPlus library.
 ModCore is your assistant for server moderation and management through a wide range of hand-crafted features to make your life as a moderator or administrator a breeze!